- White-tailed deer feed on gardens, landscape plants and trees, and agricultural crops.

 Living with wildlife like white-tailed deer requires patience and taking action early to prevent damage.

-White-tailed deer (Odocoileus virginianus) are one of the most common large mammals in Minnesota.
-They are one of the few species that has a bigger population today than it did before European settlement.
+White-tailed deer (Odocoileus virginianus) are some of the most common large mammals in Minnesota.
+It is one of the few species that has a bigger population today than it did before European settlement.

 Deer have benefited from changes humans have made to the environment, especially the conversion of forests to agricultural fields.
 Humans also have removed or reduced many natural predators of white-tailed deer, including gray wolves, black bears and bobcats.